Featured Content

 Ingo Hilgefort_SAP analytics strategy

-Q&A: Why Data Integration Is the Foundation of a Successful SAP Analytics Strategy Feb 19 — Ingo Hilgefort shares why data integration, executive sponsorship, and trusted governance are critical to building a successful SAP analytics strategy — and why many enterprise data initiatives fail before delivering measurable business outcomes.
+Without Integration, Data Strategies Don’t Deliver Business Value: Ingo HilgefortIngo Hilgefort shares why data integration, executive sponsorship, and trusted governance are critical to building a successful SAP analytics strategy — and why many enterprise data initiatives fail before delivering measurable business outcomes.

 cbs Corporate Business Solutions

-Navigating Data Sovereignty – Choosing the Right RISE with SAP InfrastructureDec 11, 2025 — Data residency and data sovereignty are two of the most critical considerations for organizations and customers operating in Europe where regulatory, cultural, and geopolitical factors place a premium on how and where data is stored, processed, and protected.
+Navigating Data Sovereignty – Choosing the Right RISE with SAP InfrastructureData residency and data sovereignty are two of the most critical considerations for organizations and customers operating in Europe where regulatory, cultural, and geopolitical factors place a premium on how and where data is stored, processed, and protected.
 Data residency is about where data is physically located and regulations around ensuring sensitive information remains within specific jurisdictions.
 Data sovereignty takes this a step further and asserts that data is subject to the laws and governance of the country in which is resides.
 This means that regulations like GDPR are shaping the cloud and infrastructure strategies and technology partnerships.
 For customers choosing RISE with SAP as a transformation journey to, SAP Cloud ERP Private, finding the right infrastructure in this context is crucial for most companies in Europe.
 Identifying the most performant infrastructure that meets residency and sovereignty requirements might be complex, but does not need to be complicated.
 Watch this session to: - Learn about how data residency and data sovereignty requirements are impacting customers in Europe. - Understand the criteria for making the right infrastructure choices for RISE with SAP. - Explore the steps that you can take to make the right decisions for your cloud ERP future.

-Zilliant Tech Insight: B2B Price Optimization StrategiesJul 26, 2024 — In this video Barrett Thompson, General Manager of Commercial Excellence at Zilliant is discussing with Kumar Singh, Research Director at SAP Insider about B2B Pricing strategy optimization and how technology solutions can help organizations build capability in this area.
+Zilliant Tech Insight: B2B Price Optimization StrategiesIn this video Barrett Thompson, General Manager of Commercial Excellence at Zilliant is discussing with Kumar Singh, Research Director at SAP Insider about B2B Pricing strategy optimization and how technology solutions can help organizations build capability in this area.

 data

-How Sports Data Helps Drive Business SuccessMar 21, 2024 — On day 2 of SAPinsider 2024, attendees heard from Adir Shiffman, Executive Chairman of Catapult Sports, about how sports teams around the globe are using data to keep players healthy, maximize performance, drive decision making, and help win championships.
+How Sports Data Helps Drive Business SuccessOn day 2 of SAPinsider 2024, attendees heard from Adir Shiffman, Executive Chairman of Catapult Sports, about how sports teams around the globe are using data to keep players healthy, maximize performance, drive decision making, and help win championships.
 What made the conversation relevant to every attendee was that Shiffman provided examples of how businesses can use the same techniques within their own organizations.
 Achieving this is about understanding the right data to capture, and then extracting the most valuable, actionable insights.
 One of the main goals for any sports team is to avoid injuries to athletes.
 The two types of injuries that athletes incur are soft tissue injuries and impact injuries.
 Since impact injuries are almost impossible to predict, Catapult Sports focuses on predicting soft tissue injuries.
 However, an injury is an output metric and that is typically hard to measure, so it is important to find input metrics that are predictive of those output metrics.
 With the right input metrics, teams can make informed decisions about when to play and when to rest athletes.
 However, there is often significant friction between having data and individuals that have significant experience or expertise.
 This is because those with expertise often do not want to accept the conclusions drawn from examining the data.
 The way to overcome this friction is for both sides to respect each other.
 Data alone will not provide all the answers, but it will provide deep insight and context.
 Those with experience and expertise cannot be dismissive of the data or they will be beaten, in a sports context, by those that know how to use it.
 In many organizations there is often corporate wisdom that people generally believe is true and make decisions based on that wisdom.
 This happens when an organization thinks that they know which metrics are the most important in decision making.
 However, this usually means that the metrics are not fully understood.
 It is possible to overlook important information because accepted truths are used that aren’t being questioned.
 This is where the data itself is not providing the solution, but what is correlated with that data that provides the ultimate benefit.

 Data Services Cloud

-Enabling a Data Fabric that Links Strategy to ExecutionApr 27, 2023 — Many organizations are slowly beginning to realize the fact that they have a significant gap between their data strategy and execution.
+Enabling a Data Fabric that Links Strategy to ExecutionMany organizations are slowly beginning to realize the fact that they have a significant gap between their data strategy and execution.
 Disparate landscapes and varied business user requirements to reactive approaches in addressing specific, high-value needs can make it difficult for organizations to meet their business objectives.
 In this article, we will explore how SAP Datasphere represents the next step forward in SAP’s approach to data fabric enablement.
 We will discuss its three-tiered offering, how this product helps organization move closer to the goal of data democratization, and how all aspects of a business can participate in business intelligence strategies.

 Datasphere

-Strategy and Execution: Closing the GapApr 27, 2023 — SAP Datasphere goes beyond what was enabled by SAP DWC with source data neutrality and data ecosystem partnerships in a three-tier construct that is similar to competitor offerings with data consumption tier, or “front end” of the data story that enables business users to access, analyze, and visualize data; a platform tier, including SAP Datasphere running in SAP Business Technology Platform (BTP); and a data tier that enables data from SAP and non-SAP data from any source or location.
+Strategy and Execution: Closing the GapSAP Datasphere goes beyond what was enabled by SAP DWC with source data neutrality and data ecosystem partnerships in a three-tier construct that is similar to competitor offerings with data consumption tier, or “front end” of the data story that enables business users to access, analyze, and visualize data; a platform tier, including SAP Datasphere running in SAP Business Technology Platform (BTP); and a data tier that enables data from SAP and non-SAP data from any source or location.

-How Microsoft Helps Meet Growing Data RequirementsNov 22, 2022 — Data is the lifeblood of modern business.
+How Microsoft Helps Meet Growing Data RequirementsData is the lifeblood of modern business.
 Organizations are collecting vast amounts of information in order to intelligently run operations and gain an advantage within their field.
 In this digital economy, companies have a growing need to scale up their data capacity so that they do not fall behind.
 SAP users in particular often require high levels of memory and CPU to run their most critical business operations—and as technological capabilities expand, the need for more computing power is only growing.
 In this article, you can learn how to accommodate these needs without having to commit to major hardware upgrade projects and not worry whether you are sacrificing long-term goals to meet short-term needs.

 Data Protection Strategy

-Developing a Data Protection Strategy for SAP HANAOct 27, 2022 — As companies accelerate on the path to digitalization and digital transformation, their organizations are becoming more vulnerable to data protection risks.
+Developing a Data Protection Strategy for SAP HANAAs companies accelerate on the path to digitalization and digital transformation, their organizations are becoming more vulnerable to data protection risks.
 Developing a data protection strategy for SAP HANA is no longer an option but a requirement.
 Organizations today rely on leveraging data for their day-to-day operations as well as decision making and hence, loss of data can be crippling for an organization.
 A data protection strategy has thus become imperative for organizations and is top of mind C-level executives.
 SAPinsiders leveraging SAP HANA are not an exception.
 SAP HANA database is at the core of data and analytics architecture for a majority of those who leverage SAP technology.
 It is therefore critical that SAPinsiders in this domain invest in a robust data protection solution.
 Selecting an optimal solution however is not an easy task.
 This webinar will help attendees with an approach that they can leverage to select a data protection solution that provides modern data protection for SAP HANA databases.
 Attendees will gain insights like: What is modern data protection and why is it critical for an organization?
 Understand the critical success factors that come into play when assessing modern data protection solutions.
 Understand modern data protection nuances specific to SAP HANA database.
 Attendees will learn how to: Ensure that backups are available for recovery Move away from scripts and move towards SLA domain protection Configure SAP HANA protection from the SLA Design backups to meet recovery requirements